LucindeAI/rbg/README.md

-# rbg
+# Rbg
-An AI tool to remove images background.
+Rbg is a simple flask website to remove images background by Rembg.